tuur/code-status-annotations-mimic/README.md

 The actual discharge summaries are not in this repository.
 The file names correspond to the EVENTROWID of the MIMIC-III (Version: 1.4) NOTEEVENTS table, and can in this way be linked to the MIMIC-III discharge summaries (e.g., file 23327.ann corresponds to EVENTROWID 23327 in the NOTEEVENTS table).

+When using these data, please cite the original publication:
+- Sushil, Madhumita, et al. "Cross-institution text mining to uncover clinical associations: a case study relating social factors and code status in intensive care medicine." arXiv preprint arXiv:2301.06570 (2023).

 ## Release Notes
 Version 1 (initial upload).